Namibia - List of Champions

 In the mid-80s, disagreements between the clubs led to 8 teams (4 from Windhoek, 2 from

-Walivs Bay and 1 each from Grootfontein and Tsumeb) founding the NNSL, possibly the first
+Walivs Bay and 1 each from Grootfontein and Tsumeb) founding the NNSL, apparently the

 Namibia National Soccer League